 The impostor syndrome doesn’t give an answer because it doesn’t have one.
 Tell it to eff off.

 19. See credentials for what they are.
 They don’t mean much.
 “Expert” means someone decided to call them that.
-“PhD” doesn’t mean someone knows more than you, it means they spent more time in school about you.
+“PhD” doesn’t mean someone knows more than you, it means they spent more time in college than you.
 (And actually do know way more than you about some uselessly specific topic.)